linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 Calculation of the forward exchange rate:

-Suppose that the one-year dollar interest rate is 2%, the sterling interest rate is 6% and the spot rate of the

-dollar against the pound is \$1.35/£1.
+Suppose that the one-year dollar interest rate is 2%, the sterling interest rate is 6% and the spot rate of the dollar against the pound is \ $ 1.35/£1.
 Ten the one-year forward exchange rate of the pound is:

-_F_             -             - 0.02 0.06�             - 1.35             - 1.35             - \$1.2991/ £1
+_F_             -             - 0.02 0.06�             - 1.35             - 1.35             - \ $ 1.2991/ £1

 1.06

 _F_                - _S_ 1.2991 1.35 100�
 Since                -                -                - 3.77%

 _S_ 1.35

 Te one-year forward rate of sterling is at an annual forward discount of 3.77%.

-To understand why CIP must be used to calculate the forward exchange rate consider what would happen

-if the forward rate was di$erent to that calculated in the example; say it was \$1.25/£1.
-In this instance, a UK

-investor with £100 could earn the UK interest rate and at the end of the year have £106, but by selling pounds

-spot (at \$1.35/£1) and simultaneously buying pounds forward (at \$1.25/£1) he would have \$135, earning the
+To understand why CIP must be used to calculate the forward exchange rate consider what would happen if the forward rate was di $ erent to that calculated in the example; say it was \ $ 1.25/£1.
+In this instance, a UK investor with £100 could earn the UK interest rate and at the end of the year have £106, but by selling pounds spot (at \ $ 1.35/£1) and simultaneously buying pounds forward (at \ $ 1.25/£1) he would have \ $ 135, earning the

-US interest rate of 2% giving him $137.70 ($135×1.02) at the end of one year, which he would sell at a forward

-price of \$1.25/£1, giving £110.16.
+US interest rate of 2% giving him $ 137.70 ($ 135×1.02) at the end of one year, which he would sell at a forward price of \ $ 1.25/£1, giving £110.16.
 Clearly, it pays a UK investor to sell pounds spot and buy pounds forward.

-In fact, it would pay to borrow £100 knowing that he would have to pay back £106 but would make £110.16

-by buying the dollars spot and selling dollars forward.
-With a sufficient number of investors doing this, the

-forward rate of the pound would appreciate until such arbitrage possibilities were eliminated.
+In fact, it would pay to borrow £100 knowing that he would have to pay back £106 but would make £110.16 by buying the dollars spot and selling dollars forward.
+With a sufficient number of investors doing this, the forward rate of the pound would appreciate until such arbitrage possibilities were eliminated.
 With a spot rate

-- f \$1.35/£1, only if the forward rate is at \$1.2991/£1 will the guaranteed yields in US and UK time deposits be identical, since \$137.70 divided by \$1.2991/£1 equals £106.
+- f \ $ 1.35/£1, only if the forward rate is at \ $ 1.2991/£1 will the guaranteed yields in US and UK time deposits be identical, since \ $ 137.70 divided by \ $ 1.2991/£1 equals £106.
 Only at this forward exchange rate are there no riskless arbitrage pro!ts to be made.

-Since the denominator in equation (1.1) is typically very close to unity, the equation can be simpli!ed to

-yield an approximate expression for the forward premium/discount:
+Since the denominator in equation (1.1) is typically very close to unity, the equation can be simpli!ed to yield an approximate expression for the forward premium/discount:

 _F_                 - _S_

 - _r_                   -                   - _r_ (1.2)

 _S_

-Tis approximate version of CIP says that if the domestic interest rate is higher than the foreign interest rate,

-then the domestic currency will be at a forward discount by an equivalent percentage on an annualized basis;

-while if the domestic interest rate is lower than the foreign interest rate the currency will be at a forward

-premium by an equivalent percentage on an annualized basis.
-In our example, the US interest rate of 2% less

-the UK interest rate of 6% indicates an annual forward discount on the pound of 4%, which is an approximation

-to the actual 3.77% discount obtained using the full CIP formula.
+Tis approximate version of CIP says that if the domestic interest rate is higher than the foreign interest rate, then the domestic currency will be at a forward discount by an equivalent percentage on an annualized basis; while if the domestic interest rate is lower than the foreign interest rate the currency will be at a forward premium by an equivalent percentage on an annualized basis.
+In our example, the US interest rate of 2% less the UK interest rate of 6% indicates an annual forward discount on the pound of 4%, which is an approximation to the actual 3.77% discount obtained using the full CIP formula.

 _Speculators_

 **Speculators** are agents that hope to make a pro!t by accepting exchange rate risk.
-Speculators engage in the forward exchange market because they believe that the future spot rate corresponding to the date of the quoted forward exchange rate will be di$erent to the quoted forward rate.
-Consider: if the one-year forward rate is quoted at \$1.30/£1 and a speculator feels that the spot rate will be \$1.15/£1 in one year's time, in this
+Speculators engage in the forward exchange market because they believe that the future spot rate corresponding to the date of the quoted forward exchange rate will be di $ erent to the quoted forward rate.
+Consider: if the one-year forward rate is quoted at \ $ 1.30/£1 and a speculator feels that the spot rate will be \ $ 1.15/£1 in one year's time, in this

 34

-The Foreign Exchange Market

-instance he may sell £1,000 forward at \$1.30/£1 to obtain \$1,300 and hope to change the dollars back into

-pounds in one year's time at \$1.15/£1 to obtain £1,130.43, making £130.43 pro!t.
-Of course, the speculator

-may be wrong and !nds that in one year’s time the spot exchange rate is above $1.30/£1, say at $1.50/£1, in

-which case his \$1,300 are worth £866.67, implying a loss of £133.33.
-A speculator hopes to make money by

-taking an 'open position' in the foreign currency.
-In our example, he has a forward asset in dollars which is not

-matched by a corresponding liability of equal value.
+The Foreign Exchange Market instance he may sell £1,000 forward at \ $ 1.30/£1 to obtain \ $ 1,300 and hope to change the dollars back into pounds in one year's time at \ $ 1.15/£1 to obtain £1,130.43, making £130.43 pro!t.
+Of course, the speculator may be wrong and !nds that in one year’s time the spot exchange rate is above $ 1.30/£1, say at $ 1.50/£1, in which case his \ $ 1,300 are worth £866.67, implying a loss of £133.33.
+A speculator hopes to make money by taking an 'open position' in the foreign currency.
+In our example, he has a forward asset in dollars which is not matched by a corresponding liability of equal value.

 1.10 THE INTERACTION OF TRADERS, HEDGERS, ARBITRAGEURS, AND SPECULATORS

 Te forward exchange rate is determined by the interaction of traders, hedgers, arbitrageurs, and speculators.

-One of the conditions that must hold in the forward exchange market is that for every forward purchase there

-must be a forward sale of the currency so that the excess demand for the currency sums to zero:
+One of the conditions that must hold in the forward exchange market is that for every forward purchase there must be a forward sale of the currency so that the excess demand for the currency sums to zero:

-_NDH_ + _NDA_ + _NDS_ = 0

-where _NDH_ is the net demand of hedgers, _NDA_ is the net demand of arbitrageurs and _NDS_ is the net demand
+_NDH_ + _NDA_ + _NDS_ = 0 where _NDH_ is the net demand of hedgers, _NDA_ is the net demand of arbitrageurs and _NDS_ is the net demand

 - f speculators.

-Te forward exchange rate and volume of forward transactions is determined jointly by the actions of

-arbitrageurs, traders and speculators and is jointly determined with the spot exchange rate.
-Tis is illustrated

-in Figure 1.11 that depicts the simultaneous determination of the spot and forward exchange rates.
+Te forward exchange rate and volume of forward transactions is determined jointly by the actions of arbitrageurs, traders and speculators and is jointly determined with the spot exchange rate.
+Tis is illustrated in Figure 1.11 that depicts the simultaneous determination of the spot and forward exchange rates.

-Figure%1.11(a) shows the supply and demand situation in the spot market, and Figure 1.11(b) the supply and

-demand schedules in the forward market.
-Te AA schedule reflects the forward exchange rate consistent

-with CIP.
-In e$ect, this is the net supply and demand of forward exchange of arbitrageurs for a given interest
+Figure%1.11(a) shows the supply and demand situation in the spot market, and Figure 1.11(b) the supply and demand schedules in the forward market.
+Te AA schedule reflects the forward exchange rate consistent with CIP.
+In e $ ect, this is the net supply and demand of forward exchange of arbitrageurs for a given interest di $ erential.

-di$erential.
 Since the pound is at a forward discount, the interest rate in the UK is above that in the USA.
 Te

-_D_ H schedule is the hedgers' _net_ demand for pounds in the forward exchange market; as the pound depreciates

-in the forward market then hedgers' net demand for pounds rises.
+_D_ H schedule is the hedgers' _net_ demand for pounds in the forward exchange market; as the pound depreciates in the forward market then hedgers' net demand for pounds rises.

 (a) (b)

-$/£

-rate
+$ /£ rate

-\$1.35
+\ $ 1.35

 0 _Q_ 1 Quantity

 - f £s

-Net forward
+Net forward sales

-sales

 - f £s

 _D_ S1 _D_ H1

-Net forward
+Net forward purchases

-purchases

 - f £s

 **Figure 1.11** Te joint determination of the spot and forward exchange rate